newjersey/covid19-ask-a-scientist/README.md

 ### Other Notes

+#### Content
+The questions and answer content in the widget will auto-update to match the latest content on the [Ask a Scientist site](https://covid19.fas.org/).

 #### Widget Icon
 The widget has a question mark icon.
 This icon is sourced from [Nounproject](https://thenounproject.com/) (the svg file is available in the img folder of this repo).